sdimi98/XDAbot/README.md

 Builds a Markov chain from these messages.
 Generates replies that imitate the style of users’ past messages.

+- **Qwen3-based Chatbot:**\
+A chatbot that responds with an AI-generated message once pinged at the begining of a post.

 - **/dice Command:**\
 A basic dice roll slash command if you ever need a quick dice roll.\
 Example usage: /dice → Bot returns something like Rolled a 5.